ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/getting-started.md

 - Ubuntu Linux 12.04 x64 - LTS and above
 - OS X 10.8.3 x64 and above

-If your operating system or architecture is not on the list, you can [install from source](https://github.com/ballerina-platform/ballerina-lang#install-from-source) or install from the zip method describe below.
+If your operating system or architecture is not on the list, you can [install from source](https://github.com/ballerina-platform/ballerina-lang#install-from-source) or install from the zip method described below.

 ## Installing Ballerina via installers

-If you are upgrading to the latest version of Ballerina from an older version, you can download the latest version and the installer will automatically uninstall the old version.
+If you are upgrading to a new version of Ballerina from an older version, you can download and use the installer for the latest version.
+The installer will automatically uninstall the old version.
 If you are building from source, you must update the path with the new version of Ballerina.

 ### Installing on OS X